Organise a LCOY

 No to Polluters!

-LCOYs do not enter partnerships with fossil fuel companies or other organizations that stand in conflict with the interest of young people.
+LCOYs do not enter in partnerships with fossil fuel companies or other orgs that stand in conflict with the interest of young people.

 By Youth, for Youth

 LCOYs must be organized by young people and for young people.
-Elders can be present to observe.
+Elders can observe & provide knowledge assistance if required.

-LCOYs must remain transparent about their work by making info openly available to the LCOY WG, other LCOYs and the general public.
+LCOYs must remain transparent about their work by making information openly available to the LCOY WG, other LCOYs and the general public.

 Coordination & Cooperation

-LCOYs are organized in a spirit of cooperation.
-If young people or youth movements other than approved people or organization…view more.
+LCOYs are organised in a spirit of cooperation.
+If young people or youth movements other than approved people or groups...